Diversity, Equity and Inclusion

 - Updated the Code of Ethics & Conduct to include cultural competence.
 “As professionals, we must be culturally competent.
 We must treat clients, the public, our fellow guides, and others with respect.
 The AMGA assumes that all human beings, regardless of race, religion, gender, sexuality, or creed, are entitled to enjoy the mountains without threat of discrimination, diminution of their values and customs, or disrespect.
 An AMGA professional is expected to be an ambassador of human compassion and understanding.”

 - Creating affinity based programming through programs and community partnerships, such as: Women’s Rock Guide Course, Women’s Single Pitch Instructor Courses, and the Ascent Alpine Skills Course.

-- An increase in Mountain Guide Program scholarship opportunities for underrepresented communities as well as general scholarships for women
+- An increase in Mountain Guide Program scholarship opportunities for underrepresented communities

 - Partnership with Paradox Sports to help train instructors & guides to work with people with varied abilities (Including Adaptive Clinics at the AMGA Annual Meeting)

 - Diversity, Equity and Inclusion training for AMGA employees and stakeholders (instructor team, Single Pitch Instructor providers, national office staff) each year at annual meeting

 - Partnering with women – and women of color-led organizations to create programs